 Or scent.
 Or emotions.

 The people are largely hidden from view by clever corralling of visitors down just one or two of the narrow pathways.
 The noise and bustle of hundreds of bodies in what is a physically modest space aren’t apparent.

 Immaculately maintained and a kaleidoscope of colour, is this what inspired me a decade ago?
 I wasn’t sure.
 Weren’t these just a bit too brash?

 There were almost no insects.

-This was not the stuff of inspiration to create a garden full of insect friendly flowers.
+This wasn’t the stuff of inspiration we’d enjoyed before, which led us to create a garden full of insect friendly flowers.

 A loud buzzing.

 A REALLY loud buzzing.

 Glancing around, I looked for the source.
 What special plant had attracted at least a few bees?

 On the move, to pastures new.
 And maybe less cluttered.